 to an area of the game that performed much worse under Wine- running

-at ~14fps, versus ~40fps in Windows. perf
+at ~14fps, versus ~40fps in Windows. perf sheds a light

 into where our time was spent: